ddsnowboard/FantasyStocks/spec.md

 If you click on the users button, it will bring up a list of users with their pictures next to them just like with the stocks.
 The the winning player will be pre-selected, and the list will be in order of most points.
 When you click on a player, it will bring up a graph of their points with regard to time, just like with the stocks.

 Above all this, but below the navigation pane, will be a horizontal bar that lists the name of the floor.

+###Epilogue: The Game

+When you first sign up, you get the option to either make a new Floor or join an existing one.
+If you make a new one, you pick the name and whether it is public or private.